isomerpages/isomerpages-isomergovsg/_resources/2e-github-repository-delete-a-file.md

 layout: leftnav-page-content
 title: Deleting a file in your repository
 permalink: /github-repository/deleting-a-file/
-breadcrumb: Github repository - Deleting a file
+breadcrumb: Github Repository - Deleting a file
 collection_name: resources
-second_nav_title: "Github repository"
+second_nav_title: "Github Repository"
 ---
 #### **Step-by-step guide to delete a file in your repository**
 ![Deleting a file in your repository](/images/resources/deleting-file-to-your-repository.gif)